 Two or more students may be elected by the students to represent them to the faculty and administration.
-The elected Student Representatives for 2023-2024 are Mary Innerst (mary.innerst@students.iti.ac.at) and Teodor Kolasa (teodor.kolasa@students.iti.ac.at).
+The elected Student Representatives for 2024-2025 are Sarah Laville (sarah.laville@students.iti.ac.at) and David Rinik (rinik.david@students.iti.ac.at).